 I eluded to it earlier, but only take on one, maybe two new habits at a time.
 And make them small.

 For example, if you want to become more consistent at running, make running your primary habit goal and eating healthier, a nice to have.
-Then, once you have running down, attack the nutrition side of things.
+Then, once you have running routine, attack the nutrition side of things.
 Often, we get highly motivated and too frequently we take things to extremes.
 We may start an exercise program, try to eat healthier, get more sleep, be a better spouse, get to work earlier so we can get that promotion, and a 100 other things all at the same time.

 That is boiling the ocean.